 |Store biometric data||✔️|

-Now that you know what features top insurance companies include in their apps, let’s outline the set of features you may want to include in your app.
+Now that you know what features the best health insurance apps include, let’s outline the set of features you may want to include in your app.

 Choosing a health insurance plan is a challenging and a big decision.
 To make this process smooth and painless, you might create a small questionnaire to define users’ insurance needs and offer the perfect plan.
 This is exactly what Oscar does.
 Or you can provide information about available plans.
 Allow users to add plans to a comparison table or chart so they can quickly see their characteristics, features, and prices and decide what’s best for them.
 Take Aetna as an example.
 Aetna developed a separate app called PlanSelection so potential customers can compare available plans by cost and benefits using charts.